 Use the Proxy Ballot if at all possible.
 The reasons for this are:

 If the item being deliberated is changed in any manner during deliberations at the General Meeting, the directions in the absentee ballot, and specific voting direction on the proxy ballot are invalidated.
 However, the proxy is still valid.
 Thus it is important to choose a proxy who views mirror the member's.
 In this way, your voting power is still in effect.
+Similarly for any additional items that are brought to a vote during the meeting, a proxy maintains your voting power.

 The proxy allows for involvement, deliberation, transparency, and feedback for the community in General Meetings in a manner the absentee ballot lacks.
-While sufferage is important, in our community, ideas and contributions are equally important.
+While suffrage is important, in our community, ideas and contributions are equally important.

 For both types of ballot, the member must sign and return the ballot to the CAP Board of Governors at least one week prior to the General Meeting.
+Return forms to a CAP Governor or to Linda at 526 Anne Arundel Blvd.